mateusz-mironczuk/japanese-utils/README.md

 1. Run `node src/generate-core-deck.js <core>`.
     - `<core>` is a number describing an iKnow.jp lesson.
 2. The generated deck will be saved in a `decks` directory inside a current working directory.

+### find-equals-in-decks.js
+Searches a directory with iKnow Core decks for words written in the same way and generates a report.

+#### Usage
+1. Run `node src/find-equals-in-decks.js <directory with the decks>`
+    - `<directory with the decks>` A path to the directory which contains the decks.
+2. The generated report will be saved in a file `equals.json` in the current working directory.

 ## Acknowledgements